-Turn on the ignition.
+- Turn on the ignition.
 Make sure the wheels are pointing straight forward.

-Press the brake pedal several times, then wait at least 15 minutes before you continue to the next step.
+- Press the brake pedal several times, then wait at least 15 minutes before you continue to the next step.
 By pressing the brake pedal, we ensure that any electrical charge in the ECU is completely discharged.

-Lift the upper steering column trim.
+- Lift the upper steering column trim.
 Use a dashboard removal to try to pry the top trim.
 Usually, there are no screws, just clips.

-Turn the steering wheel 90 degrees so the hole on the steering wheel’s side is at the top.
+- Turn the steering wheel 90 degrees so the hole on the steering wheel’s side is at the top.

 The hole is accessed from the back.
-Look for a hole at the back of the steering wheel.
+Look for a hole in the back of the steering wheel.
 The 2015 and older VW vehicles had an easy-to-access hole on the back of the steering wheel.
 2016 will not have a visible hole, but you should see a small indent.
 If the airbag has never been removed, the hole will be closed.
 Use a screwdriver to puncture this hole.

-Press the screwdriver towards the center of the steering column.
+- Press the screwdriver towards the center of the steering column.
 This will release the airbag on one side.

-Turn the steering wheel 180 degrees to access the second hole on the other side of the steering wheel.
+- Turn the steering wheel 180 degrees to access the second hole on the other side of the steering wheel.

-Puncture a hole on the other side where the small indent is present.
+- Puncture a hole on the other side where the small indent is present.

-Release the airbag on the other side will allow you to remove the airbag.
+- Release the airbag on the other side will allow you to remove the airbag.
 Have a helper hold the airbag as you release the second spring so that the airbag does not fall.

 Releasing the airbag on a Volkswagen can be tricky and requires patience.
 Especially if you are removing a VW airbag for the first time, watch our video on VW airbag removal and check out all the pictures.
-You will have a better understanding and what needs to be done.
+You will have a better understanding of what needs to be done.

 Can I install a used VW airbag?